NMSU Aggie Fashion Club partners with National Retail Federation - ExBulletin

 NMSU Aggie Fashion Club partners with National Retail Federation

-Working to improve the future of fashion, the NMSU’s Aggie Fashion Club has entered into a partnership this year with the National Retail Federation which will expand its platform for students.
+LAS CRUCES – Working to improve the future of fashion, the Aggie Fashion Club at New Mexico State University entered into a partnership this year with the National Retail Federation that will expand its platform for students.
 NRF is a retail association that offers people the opportunity to get in touch with major fashion retail organizations.

 For more than 30 years, Aggie Fashion Club has been an organization of the College of Agricultural, Consumer and Environmental Sciences that connects students with professionals in the fashion industry outside the hall. class.